SS Emperor: Emperor wreck

 The wreck of Emperor rests in between 25 ft of water at the bow, and 175 ft of water at the stern, in two partially attached sections.
 The bow has sustained severe damage, mostly due to the impact of ice, while the stern is intact.
 The bow section stretches from 25 ft at the bow's tip, down into about 80 ft of water, where the intact stern section starts.
-The bow section includes two 7,000-pound (3,175.1 kg) anchors, a windlass and chain locker, as well as five relatively intact cargo hatches.
+The bow section includes two 7,000 pound (3,175.1 kg) anchors, a windlass and chain locker, as well as five relatively intact cargo hatches.
 The stern features an intact and penetrable engine room, an intact mast, and a partially intact cabin.
 Emperor's boilers are undamaged, proving the night steward's account of a boiler explosion false.
 The roof on the port side of the cabin has partially collapsed, as the funnel (also present) fell on top of it with sufficient force to not only damage the roof, but also the bulkhead.
 There are 17 intact cargo hatches aft of the break in the hull.
 The propeller blades broke off as Emperor sank, leaving only the propeller hub and rudder.
 Her cargo holds still contain her cargo of iron ore.
 Wreckages from the canaller Dunelm which ran aground in 1910, but was freed, lies 100 yd east of Emperor's bow.

 Emperor's wreck was listed on the National Register of Historic Places on June 12, 1984.
 Between 1980 and 1985, Emperor was the second-most popular shipwreck at Isle Royale National Park, behind the excursion steamer America.
 However, as of 2009, she is Isle Royale's most frequently visited shipwreck, accounting for over 350 of the 1062 dives made to the wrecks in the park that year.
+A 70–year–old man died while exploring the stern section of Emperor's wreck in 100–150 ft of water, on July 25, 2024.